 Regarding the smoothly finished eyes -- Singer of old made a very good quality needle with their standards superior compared to their standards today, in my opinion.
 In fact, if you want to, you can still make use of those vintage Singer packets in your old Singer Featherweight, so long as they're made in USA, Germany or Great Britain.
 However, in our experience of needles, the new Singer packets that are made in Malaysia, Singapore, Brazil, etc. are prone to rougher-finished eyes which cause frayed or broken thread.

 Another very important tip: If you are going to make use of those old, unused Singer packets, you must know that they will work fine in your Singer Featherweight but not in your new, modern-day, household sewing machine.
-The reason is because they do not have the 'H' indication on the packet, or "scarf" part of the needle, as illustrated in the video.
+The reason is that they do not have the 'H' indication on the packet, or "scarf" part of the needle, as illustrated in the video.
 New, modern-day, household sewing machines require needles to have that 'H' or scarf indication.

-That said, in today's quilting world, the Microtex Schmetz is much more preferred for better accuracy.
+That said, in today's quilting world, the Microtex Schmetz is much more preferred for better ac9curacy.
 Therefore, it might be better to save those nostalgic vintage Singer packets for your sewing room display and invest in a good Schmetz Microtex needle.